Stochastic Sandpile Model: exact sampling and complete graph: Proof of the upper bound in Theorem

 \subsection{Proofs of Lemmas \ref{prop1} and \ref{prop2}: positive drift for the number of active particles}

-Let us now demonstrate Lemma \ref{prop1}, whose basic idea is as follows.
+Let us now prove Lemma \ref{prop1}, whose basic idea is as follows.
 If we start from a configuration with a sufficiently large number of particles and only one active particle, then the number of active particles tends to increase over time, showing a positive drift.
-Using a martingale argument, we can come to the demonstration of the result.
+A martingale argument completes the proof.

 \begin{proof}[Proof of Lemma \ref{prop1}] Let~$\gamma>\frac{1}{2},\, \delta \in (0,\gamma-\frac{1}{2})$ and~$\varepsilon \in (0,\gamma-\delta-\frac{1}{2})$.
 Let us show that if~$c$ is small enough and if~$X_0=k\geq\gamma N$ and~$Y_0=1$, the process